Get the best advice on how to travel to Sri Lanka with practical tips and inspiration from Wayfaring Views and other Sri Lanka travel blogs.

 - The Gerber Dime multi-tool.
 It’s just like your favorite Swiss Army knife, but the lack of blade makes it TSA-friendly.

 - Convertible pants or travel capris.
-The temples ask that you respect their traditions so cover your shoulders and wear short/pants/skirts below the knee.
+The temples ask that you respect their traditions so you need to cover your shoulders and wear shorts/pants/skirts below the knee.

 - A bathing suit.
 It’s hot in Sri Lanka.
 If your hotel has a pool, you are going to want to use it.

 Sri Lanka is an emerging destination and one well worth seeing.
-Check out these posts on cultural things to do, wildlife safaris and required reading for Sri Lanka.
+Check out these posts on cultural things to do, great hotels, wildlife safaris, fishing cat conservation and required reading for Sri Lanka.
 Then use these tips and itinerary suggestions to plan your perfect Sri Lanka vacation.
 Happy planning and happy trails!

 Get more Wayfaring Views and subscribe to the newsletter.